Being an ECS representative

 Early career scientist representatives are a crucial link between the EGU and the early career scientist community.
 They are vital in providing feedback from students and early career researchers, so that we can take action to improve our early career scientists activities at the EGU General Assembly and maintain our support for early career scientists throughout the year.

 As well as giving you the platform to interact with a large network of researchers in your field, being an early career scientists representative is a great opportunity to build on your communications skills, boost your CV and influence the activities of Europe’s largest geoscientific association.

-If you would still like to get involved, contact your early career scientists representative.
+If you would like to get involved in ECS activities or are interested in filling one of the above vacancies, contact your early career scientists representative.

 If you are interested in being an early career scientists representative, or have any questions about getting involved in the Union, please contact the EGU Communications Officer Laura Roberts Artal at email@example.com.